 But I really like my pillow!

 If breastfeeding is going well and you use a pillow safely that’s fine too.
 There will be some mothers and babies for whom a pillow works perfectly well.
-Maybe you have twins and a special twin pillow is indispensable or maybe you need a firm pillow to lift baby to breast height in a rugby hold.
+If you’re breastfeeding twins you may find a specialist twin breastfeeding pillow is indispensable.
+Or maybe you need a firm pillow to lift baby to breast height in a rugby hold.
 So long as breastfeeding is comfortable and baby is gaining weight, a pillow doesn’t have to be a problem but it is not an essential purchase.

 As baby grows